Dynamic beats fixed: On phase-based algorithms for file migration: 4-Competitive Algorithm Dynamic-Local-Min

-If $g(v_g) \leq 1.5 \cdot [\alg_t,\req_2]$, the algorithm moves its file to $v_g$, and ends the current phase.
-Intuitively, this condition corresponds to detecting if there exists a point that is substantially closer to the first $1.75\,D$ requests of the phase than the current position.
-The condition is constructed in a way to be conclusive for each of the possible outcomes.
-If indeed such point exists, then by moving the file to this point, we get much closer to the file of \OPT.
-If there is no such good point, then also the optimal solution is experiencing some request related costs.
-Then, we may afford to wait a little longer and meanwhile get a more accurate estimation of the possible location of the file of \OPT.
+If $g(v_g) \leq 1.5 \cdot [\dlm_t,\req_2]$, the algorithm moves its file to $v_g$, and ends the current phase.
+Intuitively, this condition corresponds to detecting that there exists a point that is substantially closer to the first $1.75\,D$ requests of the phase than the current position.
+If indeed such point exists, then migrating the file to this point is a good strategy: either \OPT follows similar strategy and we end up with our file closer to the file of \OPT or \OPT deviates from such strategy and its cost is high.